simpleiot/simpleiot/docs/user/use-cases.md

 ![multiple upstream](images/multiple-upstream.png)

-This flexibility allows us to run rules at any level (cloud, local server, or edge gateway) where it makes sense.
+This flexibility allows us to run rules and other logic at any level (cloud, local server, or edge gateway) -- wherever it makes sense.